mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 231
+Upto page 233

-Calculating the Distance
+Now you can try the linear classifier on a bigger set of variables

+Before that: work out why scaledata func is crashing